thomij/sotu.co.uk/my_heart_has_a_wish_you_would_not_go/you're_always_welcome.md

 The lights that come in and out of my life
 I'll write, I'll re-record these times
-The grill in the meadow
+The grill and the metal
 The ex's disease
 Some passing of family
 Frustration released